waqashameed/Machine-Learning/README.md

 # Machine-Learning

-This repository contains the jupyter notebooks of different machine learning algorithms.
+This repository contains jupyter notebooks of different machine learning algorithms.
 The notebook contains explanation of the code as well.

 Requirements: